BrunoMVPCosta/BrunoMVPCosta.github.io/_drafts/2017-08-22-undo-changes-git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 Now, if I wanted to revert those changes without manual deleting each change I did on the file, I could use the command `git checkout <path>`.
+The `git checkout <path>` does not switch branches, instead it is used to restore modified or deleled path from the index.
 Just type `git checkout add_new_file` and check the status using `git status` and you should see that those changes are now gone.

 ```
 → git status